 Through 2021, as more and more opened back up and businesses went back to normal, the housing market has continued to thrive.
 Interest rates remain low, but increases are expected to be gradual.
 However, inflation is still a very real possibility.

 Inflation has increased throughout the year, which will increase home prices.
 Because inflation increases the prices of materials rise and investors begin putting more money into real estate.
 Therefore, home prices are expected to continue rising.

 The pandemic has made more individuals move into larger homes, which are priced higher than small homes.
 Single-family homes, in particular, are continuing to grow.

 While many were laid off during the pandemic and out of work for long periods, workers who were able to work remotely decided to move to larger homes where they could have an office or at least a separate place for work.
-Other individuals moved from densely populated areas with high rents to the suburbs, where they could afford a mortgage that was cheaper than their rent.
+Letting agents reported a swarm of people moving from densely populated areas with high rents to the suburbs, where they could afford a mortgage that was cheaper than their rent.

 Remote work is likely to continue even though offices continue to reopen, which means a continued shift to suburb living.
 As more employees are getting the option to work from home permanently, we may even see more renovations that include home offices.

 Increased costs of lumber, along with other expenses that go into home construction, will further increase home prices.
 Believe it not, demand for lumber did not decline during the pandemic, even though the ability to supply lumber did, which drove prices up even more.

 Simply put, the housing market is based on supply and demand.
 When supply is high there are tons of houses for sale, but the demand is low with few buyers, which leads to decreasing costs of homes.
 Right now, there is a high demand with few houses for sale, which means sellers can potentially price their homes higher than market value.